dupi-singh/cheatsheets/ssh.md

 ```bash
 bsub < jobfile
 ```
-where jobfile is a script containing the job instruction.
-An example script for submitting a Parallel shared memory MATALAB job is as follows
+where jobfile is a script containing the job instructions.
+An example of script for submitting a Parallel shared memory MATALAB job is as follows
 ```bash
 #!/bin/sh
 # LSF options to bsub - start with #BSUB